lupyuen/lupyuen.github.io/src/flash.md

 ## Flashing Stage 2

-Next we compose the __Flash Image__ that contains 5 sections of data to be flashed...
+Next we compose the __Flash Image__ that contains 5 sections of data...

 | Offset | Contents |
 |:---|:---|